If you got a tax refund of $4,500, would you spend it or invest it?

-The client asking is in her later 20’s.
+The client is in her late 20s.
 Given her young age, the rule of thumb on “Roth vs. Traditional” provides a simple answer: pick the Roth.
-The reason is that you’re in a lower tax bracket today than you will be in the future.
+The reason is that when you’re in your 20s, you’re in a lower tax bracket now than you will be in the future.

 Young folks are just starting to tap into their earning potential.
 Their salary reflects this.
-While their starting salary is relatively low now, it will increase with time.
+While their starting salary is relatively low, it will increase with time.
 And with that higher salary comes a higher tax bracket (and higher taxes).

-Therefore, a young person doesn’t get (relatively) a lot of tax savings by choosing the traditional 401(k) option.
-By picking the Roth option, a young person pays a little bit of taxes now (on salary income) to save a lot of taxes (on investment income) in the future.
+Therefore, a young person doesn’t get a lot of tax savings (relatively) by choosing the Traditional 401(k) option.
+By picking the Roth option, a young person pays a little bit of taxes now (on salary income) to save a lot on taxes (on investment income) in the future.

-It might make sense to switch to a traditional 401(k) in the future – when you’re in a higher tax bracket, when you’re paying more income taxes.
+It might make sense to switch to a Traditional 401(k) in the future – when you’re in a higher tax bracket.
+At that time, you’re paying more income taxes.

 In short, young individuals (who are making relatively less income today compared to their future earnings) should opt for the Roth option.

-Now that we’ve covered the plain vanilla answer on the traditional vs Roth question, let’s get to the real reason why I want you to use the Roth option.
+Now that we’ve covered the basic answer on the Traditional vs Roth question, let’s dive a little deeper.

-What’s the consequence of not investing that tax break?
-You have less retirement savings than what you could have had with a $18,000 contribution to a Roth 401(k).
-So, one way to look at a traditional 401(k) is that you’re really not saving as much money – compared to a Roth 401(k).
+What’s the consequence of not investing that $4,500 tax break?
+You have less retirement savings than you would have with a $18,000 contribution to a Roth 401(k).

 Traditional 401(k) contribution – tax refund today = less money in the future

-Of course, some folks will argue that there are better tax and investment strategies when you save $18,000 in a traditional 401(k) and then invest your tax refund.
-But, most people don’t invest their tax refund!
-They spend their tax refund.
+Of course, some folks will argue that there are better tax and investment strategies when you save $18,000 in a Traditional 401(k) and invest the tax refund.
+But most people don’t invest their tax refund.
+They spend it instead.

-No RMDs When You Do a Rollover to a Roth IRA
+No RMDs When You Rollover to a Roth IRA

-Here’s the final reason why I like Roth 401(k)s more than traditional 401(k)s.
-You can avoid RMDs.
+Here’s the final reason why I like Roth 401(k)s more than Traditional 401(k)s.
+You can avoid Required Minimum Distributions (RMDs).

-If it wasn’t already obvious, retirement accounts (like IRAs and 401(k) plans) are a great place to invest because these accounts receive special tax treatment.
-This means more money for you, because your investments grow without taxes slowing them down.
+Retirement accounts (like IRAs and 401(k) plans) are a great place to invest because they receive special tax treatment.
+This means more money for you because your investments grow without taxes slowing them down.

 The Advantage of Not Having RMDs

-I already talked about the value of keeping your money in an investment account getting special tax treatment: your money grows quicker.
-(And when your money grows quicker, you HAVE MORE MONEY!)
-But, another reason I like not having to do RMDs is related to the reason that the Roth IRA makes you save more money: human behavior.
+I already talked about the value of keeping your money in an investment account getting special tax treatment…your money grows quicker (and therefore, you get more of it).
+But, another reason is human behavior.